auth0/docs/articles/client-platforms/jquery/09-mfa.md

 # Summary

-In this guide you learned how to use Auth0 Guardian in order to add Multi Factor Authentication to your jQuery project.
+In this guide you learned how to use Auth0 Guardian to add multifactor authentication to your jQuery project.